 All hours required by each unit must be completed (All missed hours will require make up arranged by the CPT) Each PPE Unit must be passed before progression to the next PPE unit.
 Clinical placement will be allocated to you by the clinical placement team and you will be informed by our student placement system- InPlace by email.
 For more details about InPlace please see the facts sheet available on the Clinical Learning vUWS site.

-Please contact the Clinical Placement Team for all enquiries related to clinical by email firstname.lastname@example.org or phone 02 4620 3609.
+Please contact the Clinical Placement Team for all enquiries related to clinical by emailing firstname.lastname@example.org or if you are an BN Online student please email BNOnlineclinical@westernsydney.edu.au or phone 02 4620 3609.

 InPlace Student Placement System?